 - Regular checkups–COPD symptoms may not appear until it’s too late, and regular checkups are critical to avoid permanent damage to your lungs.

-Speak to Intermountain Healthcare to learn more about COPD
+Speak to Intermountain Health to learn more about COPD